heythisispaul/EncompassConnect/README.md

 ### Working with Loans

+#### .createLoan(_createLoanContract?_)
+Creates a new loan in Encompass.
+By default the loan will appear in the 'My Pipeline' folder of the individual of the user who was issued the token.
+This method returns a promise that resolves the GUID of the newly created loan, however it can also include more information.

+Parameters:
+* createLoanContract: createLoanContract (_optional_) - An object that provides additional details when creating a new loan.
+It has four properties (all are optional):
+    * `view`: 'entity' | 'id' - determines if the response value will contain just the GUID or all the loan information from the new loan (defaults to 'id').
+    * `loanTemplate`: string - The URL to the loan template for the loan to be created.
+    * `loanFolder`: string - The loan folder name to place the loan (defaults to 'My Pipeline' if not provided).
+    * `loan`: any - An object that follows the structure of the loan object model.
+This object will populate your new loan with the data provided.

 #### .getGuid(_loanNumber_)
 Takes in a loan number and returns the loan GUID as the resolution to the promise.